Office of the President

 and associate director of international

-programs for the U.S. Hide, Skin and Leather
+programs for the Leather and Hide Council of

 Schumpp joined the Institute in March 2014 as coordinator of legislative and public affairs.
 Previously, he worked in a public affairs firm in Washington, DC and at Winning Strategies Public Relations in Newark, N.J.
 Schumpp graduated Phi Beta Kappa from George Washington University with a Bachelor of Arts in Political Science and subsequently earned a master’s degree in Political Management, also at GW.